 So she traded her paints over and over again in exchange for various computers and is enjoying expressing both her linear and her creative natures simultaneously through website development and cultural programming.

 Ana has been building websites with drupal since drupal4.7 (2004).
 Her strategic sensibilities have been honed with a mostly non-profit clientele, and so her ability to help design with drupal in a way that is lightweight, user-friendly and maximally conservative of resources comes from a real sense of just wanting to make things work better.

 Ana is an information technologist and project manager who specializes in creating websites, databases and integrated software flows for small businesses and non-profits.
-Among other organizations, Ana has worked with TechSoup Global, Bioneers, the Institute of American Indian Arts, the Southern Center for Human Rights, the United States Social Forum, the Metro Atlanta Taskforce for the Homeless, and Alternate ROOTS.
+Among other organizations, Ana has worked with the Environmental Defense Fund, CivicActions, TechSoup Global, Bioneers, the Institute of American Indian Arts, the Southern Center for Human Rights, the United States Social Forum, the Metro Atlanta Taskforce for the Homeless, and Alternate ROOTS to name a few.

 While the different projects she undertakes are diverse, there is an underlying thread that ties them together.
 They each involve, in their own way, an understanding and reading of systems, and a subsequent deconstruction, diagnostics, and reformulation to better serve their purpose.